Rainnny7/PluginLibraryTemplate/README.md

 # Features
 * A simplified command system
 * A Protocol library - Reading and sending packets
+* An easy to use storage solution - This makes it easier to load and save data
 * A scoreboard library - This allows you to quickly create a scoreboard
 * A menu library - This menu system allows you to have events per button
 * A hotbar library - This is used to simply create hotbar layouts, such as for a hub